bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_handling-the-word.md

 **The Drinking Song**
 If you feel too serious and kind of blue, I've got a suggestion, just the thing for you!
 It's a little unconventional, but so much fun, That you won't even mind when people think you're dumb!
 Just come to the party God is throwing right now, We can all lighten up and show the pagans how Christians have more fun and keep everyone guessing, Since the Holy Ghost sent us the Toronto blessing!

-...the Holy Ghost's got me, and I'm out of control!
+&hellip;the Holy Ghost's got me, and I'm out of control!
 Now I'm just a party animal grazing at God's trough, I'm a Jesus junkie, and I can't get enough!
 I'm an alcoholic for that great New Wine, 'Cause the Holy Ghost is pouring, and I'm drinking all the time!
-Now I laugh like an idiot and bark like a dog, If I don't sober up, I'll likely hop like a frog! ....
+Now I laugh like an idiot and bark like a dog, If I don't sober up, I'll likely hop like a frog! &hellip;.

 ----------------